BlackHoods/BlackHoods.github.io/content/post/Garage_Door/RFCommunication.md

 ![Bit lenght ](/assets/Garage_Door_RF_communication/ProtocolRerversing/BitLenght.png)

 ## Reversing the communication protocol
 Now we can proceed to the analysis tab to reverse enginired the protocol.
-The first thing it is displaed in the interface are the stream of samples (one sampel per line) and the coding and view options.
+The first thing it is displayed in the interface are the stream of samples (one sampel per line) and the coding and view options.

 ![Analysis interface](/assets/Garage_Door_RF_communication/ProtocolRerversing/AnalysisInterface.png)

-In order to analyse more easyly the sample I prefer to displayed it in hexadecial.
+In order to analyse more easyly the sample we prefer to displayed it in hexadecial.
 The next thing that it is necessary to know is which encoding algorith has been used in the raw signal.
 To help us *URH* has already some of the classical algorithm implemeted: NRZ, NRZ-I, Manchester I (G.E Thomas), Manchester II (IEEE 802.3) and differential Manchester.

 ![Analysis interface](/assets/Garage_Door_RF_communication/ProtocolRerversing/Decoding.png)